mrkmg/node-docker-test/README.md

     cd /path/to/my/project
     ndt setup

-Once the setup is complete, you can run the test
+Once the setup is complete, you can run the test.

     ndt